 It's that time of year when the leaves turn, a brisk chill in the air appears and that burned dust smell from freshly fired furnaces shows autumn is upon us — and with it comes a rise in chimney fires.
 Is your team educated and trained to tackle them?
 Better start training now before your first chimney fire strikes.

 The volume of fire, smoke and heat from this type of fire can push hot gases out of existing cracks in the chimney mortar or cause internal connectors to fail.
-When viewed from the exterior, large smoke volume and sparks/fire can extend several feet above the chimney.
+When viewed from the exterior, large smoke volume and sparks and fire can extend several feet above the chimney.

 Regardless of the physical presentation of the creosote, it is highly combustible.
 If the build-up of the volume of creosote is sufficient, it is possible to start a chimney fire.
 Although any amount of creosote can burn, professional chimney sweeps are concerned when creosote builds up in sufficient quantities to sustain a long, hot, destructive chimney fire.

 All chimneys are essentially manufactured in a similar fashion.
 The by-products of the fire exit upward by convection through the chimney flue.
-This is generally known as the fire's “draft."
-There are several factors that can lead to a creosote buildup which residents in your communities should be aware of, including:
+This is generally known as the fire's draft.

 The size of the fire, the construction style of the fireplace and chimney and its age will add to the possible extension of the fire.